In an era of high fuel costs, the HVAC

 is not complicated, only a qualified HVAC contractor, technician or

 a proper install and to verify all wiring modifications.
-While these
+Should you

-omissions.
-Should you encounter any issues during an install, contact
+encounter any issues during or after the install, contact

 us for free on-site phone support.